qhris/Muses72320/README.md

 # Muses 72320

-Arduino library for communicating with the Muses 72320 audio chip.
+Arduino library for communicating with the Muses 72320 volume control IC.

 The data sheets can be found [here](http://www.njr.com/semicon/PDF/MUSES72320_E.pdf) (pdf).

 ## Download